awsdocs/aws-greengrass-developer-guide/doc_source/configs-core.md

       sudo ./greengrassd start
       ```

-   Now you're ready to deploy the Lambda function and subscription configurations to your AWS IoT Greengrass core device\.
+   Now you're ready to deploy the Lambda function and subscription configurations to your Greengrass core device\.

 1. In the AWS IoT console, on the group configuration page, from **Actions**, choose **Deploy**\.
 ![\[Screenshot of the Group page with Deployments, Actions menu, and Deploy highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-040.png)